chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_template_location_specificity.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 A cookbook will frequently be designed to work across many platforms.
 A template often needs to be specific to a platform, host, or function of a node.
 When these differences are minor, they can often be handled with a small amount of logic within the template itself.
-When these differences are significant, a cookbook can be designed to use many templates. |chef| will determine the correct template based on the rules that are provided to it.
+When these differences are significant, a cookbook can be designed to use many templates.
+The |chef client| will determine the correct template based on the rules that are provided to it.

 For example, a cookbook that has a directory structure like this::